 When social media appeared it was expected to deliver two different things.
 The first was to create democratic vehicles for the sharing of original, entertaining and valuable content.
-Sharing is definitely going on but most agree that the content is largely vacuous and self-serving and the few good bits are spread to the point of saturation and irritation.
+Sharing is definitely going on but most agree that the content is largely vacuous and self-serving.
+The few good bits are spread to the point of saturation and irritation.

 The second promise was that social media would prompt earnest and real dialogue.
 That it would be a true exchange.
 That too has fallen short.
-It has become a broadcast tool where simplistic buttons are now the avatars for real conversation.
-A happy or sad icon is not a discussion or an accurate reflection of what we really feel and think.
-We are ‘clicking’ our way out of the work of communications and relationships.
+It has become a broadcast tool where simplistic buttons are avatars for real conversation.
+A happy or sad icon is not a discussion or an accurate reflection of true thought and emotion.
+We are ‘clicking’ our way out of the effort of communications and relationships.

 Where social media has ended up should come as no surprise.
 After all, it leverages human behaviors that have existed for centuries.
 Yet, it makes worse our worse behaviors.
 Pride, envy, wrath, gluttony, lust, sloth and greed show up when we post, share, comment and click.
 They are certainly in evidence when we compare our life to another.